-Thanksgiving is an exciting time of family, friends, and food.
+Thanksgiving is an exciting time for family, friends, and food.
 It can also be extremely overwhelming.
 The stress and chaos of coordinating schedules, cooking, and family tensions can turn a day of gratefulness into a day of regret.
 If you are feeling stressed about the upcoming holiday, practicing mindfulness will help you navigate the day in a calm and meaningful way.

-What is Thanksgiving mindfulness?
+1. What is Thanksgiving Mindfulness?

 Practicing Thanksgiving mindfulness is simply the practice of focusing on your breath.
 You can begin with just 5 minutes a day and then work your way up to an hour.
 Find a comfortable place to sit or kneel, focus on your breath, and return your mind to the breath every time your mind wanders.
-Your mind will wander and that is okay.
+This Thanksgiving exercise to practice Mindfulness is so helpful on this holiday.

 Be kind to yourself as you find your mind wandering.
 Simply acknowledge the passing thought and then return to focusing on your breath.

 When you practice Thanksgiving mindfulness, you are able to focus and calm your mind during this hectic holiday.
-You focus on being in the moment and not pass any type of judgment on others or yourself.
+You focus on being in the moment and not passing any type of judgment on others or yourself.

-Help with family
+3. Help with Family

-While it is can be good to spend time with family, Thanksgiving can also be stressful.
+While it can be good to spend time with family, Thanksgiving can also be stressful.
 You may be with relatives you do not regularly interact with.
 Or you might not be on good terms with family members.

 If you find yourself focusing too much on the negative about others, come back to your practice.
 Breathe, calm your mind, and release negative tension.

-Help with overeating
+4. Help with Overeating

 If your friends and family do not stress you out, many people also worry about food on Thanksgiving.
 It is very easy to overeat all day and then feel sick by the evening.
 It is common to have trouble getting back on track after a day of indulgence.